MileHacker Logo

 Important Note

-Always have the contact details for your country''s diplomatic mission in Kathmandu.
+Always possess the contact details for your country''s diplomatic mission in Kathmandu.

 Pre-Trip Checklist